airamaeo/learning-dashboard-app/README.md

 # 🧠 Learning Dashboard

-A goal-setting and productivity app that helps users create, organize, and track progress on learning goals.
-Built with React, featuring drag-and-drop support, persistent storage, filtering, and theme toggling.
+A goal-setting app built with React that helps you plan, organize, and track your learning goals.
+It supports drag-and-drop tasks, filtering, light/dark themes, and saves your progress.

 ---